In a quiet sanctuary in the heart of Worcester city centre, the cathedral provides an awe-inspiring backdrop to our school campus.

 The Weston Centre

-The Weston Centre, within the Keyes Building, is used by Sixth Formers as a study and social space.
+The Weston Centre, within the Keyes Building, is used as a study and social space.

 The school gardens, located at the side of the River Severn, were established in memory of Margaret Creighton, wife of Headmaster, Cuthbert Creighton.
 They feature a striking fountain, topped with a small statue of Sabrina, Goddess of the River Severn.